EU-UK trade talks to be complicated | The Asian Age Online, Bangladesh

-Brexiteers celebrate in London, Friday.
-Britain officially leaves the European Union on Friday after a debilitating political period that has bitterly divided the nation since the 2016 Brexit referendum. -AP

-Britain formally left the EU at 11 pm. local time Friday, the hard work of building a new economic relationship between the bloc and its ex-member has just begun.
+If you thought the drawn-out battle over the UK's departure from the European Union was painful, wait until you see what comes next.While Britain formally left the EU at 11 pm local time Friday, the hard work of building a new economic relationship between the bloc and its ex-member has just begun.

 Banks and insurance companies are lobbying to maintain access to the lucrative European market.
 And fishermen want to regain control of fishing grounds they believe have been plundered by European rivals for the past four decades.